Top Yemen rebel calls for halt to military operations

 He called on "all (Huthi) official Yemeni sides to issue directives to end launching missiles and drones against aggression countries... in order to deprive them from any reason to continue their aggression and siege."

-He also said the rebels should be ready "to freeze and stop all military operations on all fronts" to achieve "a just and honourable peace".
+The rebels should be ready "to freeze and stop all military operations on all fronts" to achieve "a just and honourable peace," he added.

+His comments came as UN special envoy Martin Griffiths is expected to visit the Yemeni capital of Sanaa this week to finalise arrangements for peace talks in Sweden.

 Huthi rebels have controlled the capital Sanaa since capturing it in late 2014.